Sport in South Africa: Boxing

 As of March 2012, when Jeffrey Mathebula won the IBF junior featherweight title, South Africa had produced 71 world champions since Willie Smith won the British version of the world bantamweight title.
 As of July 8, 2022, South Africa has produced 130 world champions.
 In addition to the universally recognised world champion Vic Toweel, the number contains champions recognised by the major and nonmajor sanctioning bodies, and 71 world champions have won one hundred and fourteen titles including thirty-five titles for the four major sanctioning bodies (WBA, WBC, IBO, IBF and WBO).
 South Africa had eight world champions in 1998.

 However, according to Jeffrey Mathebula's trainer Nick Durandt who has trained world champions such as Thulani Malinga and Phillip N'dou in his 25-year career, South Africa had not been able to host the world title bouts due to lack of funds, and boxers had been forced to fight overseas for world titles.
 The Gauteng sports department has been cooperative, but sponsorship and television coverage significantly dropped in thirty years.
 Boxing matches had not been broadcast on the state-owned broadcaster SABC from early 2011, and only a few cards had been aired on the satellite pay-TV platform SuperSport.
 Durandt had also mentioned that it is almost impossible to hold fights including world title bouts without SABC's support in their own country.
-Under such background, as a result of the efforts of Branco Sports Promotions' Branco Milenkovic and others, it was decided that the IBF junior featherweight title bout between Takalani Ndlovu and Mathebula would be televised on SABC at the last minute.
+Under such a background, as a result of the efforts of Branco Sports Promotions' Branco Milenkovic and others, it was decided that the IBF junior featherweight title bout between Takalani Ndlovu and Mathebula would be televised on SABC at the last minute.
 "We support the muted multi-lateral agreement involving the South African Broadcasting Corporation (SABC), SuperSport and the BSA on broadcasting rights," Sports Minister Fikile Mbalula stated in March 2013.
 However, after Simpiwe Vetyeka won the world title in December of that year, Bongani Mwelase told that Vetyeka came home to receive an "ice-cold welcome" from the local media.
 "Nothing is motivating if you really look at how boxing is treated here," he said.
 Hekkie Budler has held world championships in two weight classes, including the World Boxing Association (WBA) and International Boxing Organization (IBO) minimumweight titles between 2011 and 2016, and the unified WBA (Super), International Boxing Federation (IBF), and Ring magazine light-flyweight titles in 2018.
 Sivenathi Nontshinga is a two-time IBF light-flyweight champion and is ranked as the fifth best light-flyweight in the world.